google/travel-impact-model/README.md

 ## Limitations

-The model described in this document produces estimates of carbon emissions.
+The model described in this document produces estimates of GHG emissions.
 Emission estimates aim to be representative of what the typical emissions for a flight matching the model inputs would be.
 Estimates might differ from actual emissions based on a number of factors.